jgooday48/Lap3-Project-Client/README.md

 # Notes App Client

 This is the repo for the client side of our notes app.
-The server repo for our app can be found [here](https://github.com/jgooday48/Lap3-Project-Server)
+The server repo for our app can be found [here](https://github.com/jgooday48/Lap3-Project-Server).
+The website can be found [here](https://reddy-client-33.onrender.com/).

 ## Instructions for Installation and Usage
 - Follow the [server side instructions](https://github.com/jgooday48/Lap3-Project-Server) to start up the server, if not done already